mosgjig/user/README.md

 For **linux** or **Ubuntu** more specifically, one would alter `/etc/hosts` by adding the following `127.0.0.1       database` under `localhost`.
 The reasoning behind this is for networking with Docker containers.

-Default OAuth2 credentials are user:password
+Default OAuth2 credentials are *user*:*password*

-## API Reference

-Depending on the size of the project, if it is small and simple enough the reference docs can be added to the README.
-For medium size to larger projects it is important to at least provide a link to where the API reference docs live.

 ## Tests

-No special instructions on tests, default maven behaviour runs tests.
+No special instructions on tests, default Maven behavior runs tests.

 ## Contributors

-Ping me of any issues, questions.
+Open an issue/ticket for any issues, questions.

 ## License